Caitlin's Way: Secondary characters

-Eric Anderson is Griffen's other best friend and Caitlin's other rival.
+Eric Anderson is Griffin's other best friend and Caitlin's other rival.
 Eric plays the drums in their band "Bad Hygiene," and he's on the High River High School football team.
 Griffin has known Eric since kindergarten.
 Like Taylor, he is a complicated character: it is inferred that he acts like a jerk because his father is always putting him down.
 His dream is to own a cattle ranch and maybe open up a Cow Boy themed restaurant after graduation.
-Like Griffen and Brett, Eric loves riding his bike.
+Like Griffin and Brett, Eric loves riding his bike.